 - Do not leave valuables in your vehicle.
 If you must, hide them prior to entering the park.
 This prevents someone from seeing the exact location of your valuables for a break-in.

 - Stay on designated trails when hiking, biking, or walking with your pet.
 Fragile plant communities may be damaged if you leave the trail.

 - There is no designated swimming area at Carolina Beach State Park.
 There are dangerous currents and sharp drop-offs near the shores.

 - Exercise cautious seamanship.
 You may be boating in unfamiliar waters with underwater hazards.

 - Pay attention to extreme heat warnings.
 Know the signs of heat-related illness and how to respond.
 Take extra breaks and wear light clothing.

-- Share the trail: All trails at Long Valley Farm access is open to hikers and bicyclists.
-All trails at Sandhills access is open to hikers, bicyclists, and horseback riders.
-Hikers should yield to horseback riders.
-Bicyclists should yield to hikers and horseback riders.
-Hikers with pets should yield to bicyclists, horseback riders, and other hikers.
+- Share the trail: Fitness Trail is open to hikers and bicyclists.
+Bicyclists should yield to hikers.
+Hikers with pets should yield to bicyclists and other hikers.